bbusn/bradarr/README.md

 # Bradarr
 Jellyseerr movie requests manager
--> Requires Jellyseerr, Jellyfin, one or more download plugins, vpn (unecessary)
+-> Requires Jellyseerr, one or more download plugins, -> Can be used with VPN (unecessary)